Early Years Pupil Premium (EYPP)

 In previous years EYPP funding has been used to purchase resources to support the children's learning and development and some of the funds have been used to hire additional staffing.

-To view the summary of how the Reddish Vale Nursery School EYPP Grant Autumn 2022 will be spent, CLICK HERE EYPP 2022 Autumn
+To view the summary of how the Reddish Vale Nursery School EYPP Grant Spring 2023 will be spent, CLICK HERE EYPP 2023 spring

 WHO CAN APPLY FOR EYPP FUNDING?